enricocasadei/pokemon-shakespeare/README.md

 ### Pokemon & Shakespeare

-This project has been develop starting from scratch using webpack, React, typescript, styled-components and Docker.
+This project has been developed starting from scratch using Webpack, React, Typescript, styled-components and Docker.
 There is a simple engine that given a Pokemon name returns its Shakespearean description.
-There is also the possibility to add a Pokemon to the list of your favorite!
+There is also the possibility to add a Pokemon to the list of your favorite.
+It is accessible by keyboard only and responsive.

 ## Prerequisites